osi1880vr/prompt_quill/README.md

 [![fazier](https://fazier.com/api/v1/public/badges/embed_image.svg?launch_id=229&badge_type=daily)](https://fazier.com/launches/prompt-quill)

+Prompt Quill was created to help users make better prompts for creating AI images.

+Even if you are an expert, it could still be used to inspire other prompts.

+It is useful for poor prompt engineers like me who struggle with coming up with all the detailed instructions that are needed to create beautiful images using models like Stable Diffusion or other image generators.

 The **world's first RAG driven prompt engineer** helper at this large scale.
 Use it with more than 3.2 million prompts in the vector store.
 This number will keep growing as I plan to release ever-growing vector stores when they are available.

-Prompt Quill was created to help users make better prompts for creating images.

-It is useful for poor prompt engineers like me who struggle with coming up with all the detailed instructions that are needed to create beautiful images using models like Stable Diffusion or other image generators.

-Even if you are an expert, it could still be used to inspire other prompts.

 The Gradio UI will also help you to create more sophisticated text to image prompts.